keatinge/webhook-replay/README.md

 # Example walkthrough
 - Go to https://wkeatinge.com/replay/, an account is automatically created for you, storing a unique id in your browser's cookies.
 You can delete the cookie to drop all your existing state.
-- At the top you should see text that says 'Send requests to <url>'.
+- At the top you should see text that says 'Send requests to https://wkeatinge.com/replay/create/.../'.
 Copy the URL and send a request to it.
 For example, if your custom url was:
 `
 https://wkeatinge.com/replay/create/XU4rCoLQyy6StRzQxcfIhdyn737PBE7n/